 You don’t need to move directly at them.
 You can, if it benefits your shot and the move has less risk to you than it does to your opponent but what you really should be doing is moving laterally.
 Move out (left or right) to move up.

-One way to protect yourself from those angles is to work the edge of the field.
-There is generally a marked off side to each field, called the wire or tapeline.
+One way to protect yourself from an interior field angle shot is to work the edge of the field.
+Generally, the sides of the field are marked off.
+The sides of the field are called the wire or tapeline.
 If you are working up the tapeline, no one can flank you from that side.
-The can only attack you from the remaining open field side or from directly ahead.
+They can only attack you from the remaining open field side or from directly ahead.